RA-Company/ctd/README.md

 GetClients retrieves a list of clients from the Chat2Desk API.
 It uses the APIGetClients method to fetch the clients and handles errors.
 If the response status is not "success", it returns nil.
-It returns a pointer to a slice of ClientItem, which contains the clients.
+It returns a pointer to a slice of Client, which contains the clients.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.